 Occupational Therapists Offer Support

-There is no Occupational Therapist currently working that hasn’t spent time consoling patients or caregivers on their current situation.
+There is no occupational therapist currently working that hasn’t spent time consoling patients or caregivers on their current situation, no matter what age or population they work with.
 They offer families strong support under new circumstances and, with our traditionally holistic mindset, focus on an individual as a whole, rather than various functioning parts.

-Occupational Therapists care about YOU, and how you are coping and adapting.
-They want you to meet YOUR goals, not just meet their clinician-determined goals.
+Occupational therapists care about YOU, and how you are coping and adapting.
+They want you to meet YOUR personal goals, not just meet their clinician-determined goals.

-With all this being said, Occupational Therapists are awesome.
+With all this being said, occupational therapists are awesome.
 Their skill set reaches between physical issues and cognitive issues, which OTs assess and determine potential impact on functional abilities.
-You won’t be disappointed you or your loved one were cared for by an Occupational Therapist, and you just might have gained an ally and friend.
+You won’t be disappointed if you or your loved one were cared for by an occupational therapist or occupational therapy assistant, and you just might have gained an ally and friend.

 While we’ve only mentioned six benefits of occupational therapy here, you can be sure there is a huge number of other positives that occupational therapy can bring to you and your loved one.